Rembane/lemmingpants/README.md

 ## Running in dev-mode

-For development, the local web-server that serves the static resources is run by with this command `./de-server.sh`
+For development, the local web-server that serves the static resources is run with this command `./dev-server.sh`

+## Building the frontend

+Build the frontend by running `make dev` in the `frontend/` directory.